JonathanWThom/agen/README.md

 ## Roadmap

-* CLI will let you specify number of aliases you want to create.
 * CLI will let you see proposed aliases and accept/decline them interactively.
    OR, in "auto mode", commands will be added automatically (as in 1).
 Auto should be default?